 1990 The Off-Off Broadway Gospel musical Smoke on the Mountain transfers to the Lamb's Theatre Off-Broadway tonight.
 The comedy, conceived and directed by Alan Bailey and written by Connie Ray, contains religion-oriented music by various composers.
 The show stars Kevin Chamberlin, who will go on to be featured in Broadway shows such as Triumph of Love, Dirty Blonde and Seussical.

+1996 Howard Crabtree does not get to see the opening of his When Pigs Fly which occurs tonight as he died of AIDS complications less than two months earlier.
+The musical revue with wild costumes, conceived by Crabtree and Mark Waldrop with music by Dick Gallagher, will play 334 performances at Off-Broadway's Douglas Fairbanks Theatre.
 1998 A new production of Ernest Thompson’s play, On Golden Pond opens today at the Theatre at the Center in Indiana.
 Starring as the older couple who try to come to terms with their children and their lives, are Nanette Fabray and Art Kassul.
 The production will run through September 6.

 2002 "Would you shut your phones off for Christ sakes?"
 Those are the words shouted by actor Stanley Tucci during today's performance of Frankie and Johnny in the Clair de Lune at Broadway's Belasco Theatre, in response to an audience member's persistently ringing cell phone, which had followed many others at recent performances.
 Press coverage of the outburst fueled calls for a ban on pagers and cell phones in New York's theatres and museums.
 The law was put into effect in 2003.